 La Vie's splendid cuisine to celebrate life's treasured moments

-Appetisers are delicate petit morsels which tantalise our taste buds to increase our appetite.
+Appetisers are delicate petit morsels that tantalise our taste buds to increase our appetite.
 A well-planned menu would select appetisers that would coordinate and lead up to the flavours of the main dishes in a meal.
 In short, appetisers should give you an idea about the main course.
 Great appetisers put you in the mood; they get you excited about what else lies in store for you.
 We started our dinner at La Vie with an alluring march of four appetisers – crispy unagi, prawn salad, crab meat croquettes and clams in Thai-style sauce.
 Such an incredible quartet that kept us clamouring for more.

 Warm char-grilled bread was served with a trio of offerings – sambal hae bee (dried shrimp sambal), salmon tartare and a savoury in-house spread.
 Sambal hae bee was my favourite as it brought back fun-filled childhood memories.
 When my mum made this, we would pack it between slices of bread and tug into it with glee.

-Breaded unagi was next served on crispy rocket leaves.
+The breaded unagi was next served on crispy rocket leaves.
 The crunchy breaded texture on the outside stood out as a sharp contrast to the soft, buttery sensation of the fish within.
 The rocket leaves were so crispy and holding a leaf up to the light, its translucent cellophane-like texture shone bright green.
 This was such an incredible dish.
 Unagi had never tasted so good!

 Up next was a refreshing prawn salad.
 The salad had a marvellous mix of garden greens, grilled prawns, wild rockets, zucchini, pomelo, beetroot and toasted cashew nuts.
 It was topped with a refreshing passion fruit dressing.
 I love passion fruit because of the highly aromatic perfumed ensemble of different hints of citrus, mango, pineapple, papaya and guava.
 Adding pomelo to the salad was a brilliant touch too.